wgslr/trunkless-whiteboard/README.md

   yarn start:dev

 This will start the server and a client for you.
-The client is expose at `localhost:3000` by default.
+The client is exposed at `localhost:3000` by default.

 You may also run each package separately by entering the package folders and running the same commands.